Alumni Privacy Notice

 We collect information in the following ways:

 Information you give us.
-For example, when you engage with our social media or message boards, make a donation to us, register for an event, or otherwise update or provide us with your details and personal information.
+For example, when you engage with our social media or message boards, donate to us, register for an event, or otherwise update or provide us with your details and personal information.

 What we do with your information

-We may conduct data screening and cleansing, to check if we have accurate contact details for you.
+Data screening and cleansing, to check if we have accurate contact details for you.
 We continuously review records of supporters to ensure your data is as accurate as possible.
-We may consult alternative sources in order undertake these checks, such as: Royal Mail National Change of Address database (NCOA), reviewing employment information that you have made publicly available via social media; Newspaper articles, publications and company websites; Companies House and other company information databases; Charity Commission and Office of the Scottish Charity Regulator (OSCR) registers; Other publicly available sources.
+We may consult alternative sources in order undertake these checks, such as: Royal Mail National Change of Address database (NCOA); Reviewing employment information that you have made publicly available via social media; Newspaper articles, publications and company websites; Companies House and other company information databases; Charity Commission and Office of the Scottish Charity Regulator (OSCR) registers; Other publicly available sources.

-We may conduct wealth screening and targeted research, to help us understand our Alumni, donors and potential donors and from time to time we may use trusted third party partners to fast track this research.
-This includes gathering information from publicly available resources to give an insight into your philanthropic interests and ability to support Brunel University London.
 We may use automated or manual analysis to segment the information we hold about you in our database based on a proprietary score.
-These scores are generally calculated using personal data, as well as how engaged with us you have previously been, and indicators of future engagement.
-Analysis of this helps us understand our Alumni, donors and potential donors to ensure we are efficient and that only relevant communications are sent to you.
+These scores are generally calculated using personal data, as well as how engaged with us you have previously been, as indicators of future engagement.
+Analysis of this helps us understand our alumni, donors, and potential donors to ensure we are efficient and that only relevant communications are sent to you.

 We retain data in line with Brunel University London's Retention Policy.